 Onyilofor C. Enough is enough: the silent rise of non-communicable diseases in Uganda.
 Harvard Public Health Review.
 2019;23.

-I removed my shoes and followed Esther* as we entered her house to meet her husband, Martin.
-Esther is a community health worker (CHW) located in the Mukono District of eastern Uganda.
-Earlier that day, along with a few other staff members of the NGO I was working with, I accompanied Esther on her home visits, which she does periodically in her village to teach her community about a myriad of health topics ranging from the importance of good sanitation practices to the use of mosquito nets.
+I removed my shoes and followed Esther* as we entered her house to meet her husband, Martin*.
+Esther is a community health worker (CHW) for the Ministry of Health in eastern rural Uganda.
+Earlier that day, I and the staff members from the non-governmental organization (NGO) I was working with accompanied Esther on her home visits.
+Esther periodically conducts these visits in her village to teach her community about a myriad of health topics, ranging from the importance of good sanitation practices to the use of mosquito nets.
 As I entered, I noticed Martin sitting up on a bed in the corner of the room.
 I waved to him, greeting him in Luganda and sat down, realizing that he did not acknowledge me as he was speaking across the room to his wife.
 He held a weak smile on his face, but it was apparent that it was partially an effort to mask some of his discomfort; his left leg was markedly more swollen than his right.
 After a few moments, I learned, with the help of a translator, how he could no longer see or walk, secondary to his chronic and uncontrolled hypertension.

 Non-Communicable Diseases in Low and Middle-Income Countries

-Martin did not know what hypertension was before his diagnosis a year ago.
+A year before his diagnosis, Martin did not know what hypertension was.
 Prior to his debilitating illness, he was a truck driver with a stable income.
-Once diagnosed, his physician recommended lifestyle modifications and daily treatment for blood pressure maintenance in the form of medications, which were beyond the family’s financial means.
-Without medical treatment, his blood pressure spiraled, and he slowly lost his eyesight and movement of his left leg, forcing him to quit his job.
+Once diagnosed, his physician recommended lifestyle modifications and daily pharmacological treatment for blood pressure maintenance, which were beyond the family’s financial means.
+Without medical treatment, his blood pressure spiraled and he slowly lost his eyesight and movement of his left leg, forcing him to quit his job.
 Now, aged 45, Martin is upset that he can no longer support his family, ultimately leading to his child’s removal from school.